-The present Manual and its 10 modules aim to be part of the Academic Curriculum for the faculties and schools where health students are trained.
-It is based on the Manual on Female Genital Mutilation/Cutting for Health Professionals (2010) published for The Gambia, integrated in all health studies in the country.
-For example, in Medicine, the FGM/C issue was integrated into six subjects: anatomy, physiology, psychology, G&O, paediatrics and community medicine.
-The project follows the scientific methodology developed and implemented by The Transnational Observatory of Applied Research to New Strategies for the Prevention of Female Genital Mutilation/Cutting under the Wassu-UAB Foundation, with two research centres: one in The Gambia, through the NGO Wassu Gambia Kafo, and one in Spain, through the Interdisciplinary Research Group for the Prevention and Study of Harmful Traditional Practices at the Autonomous University of Barcelona.
+This manual and its 10 modules aim to be part of the Academic Curriculum for the faculties and schools where health students are trained.
+It is based on the Manual on Female Genital Mutilation/ Cutting for Health Professionals (2010) published for The Gambia, integrated in all health studies in the country.
+For example, in Medicine, FGM/C was integrated into six subjects: anatomy, physiology, psychology, G&O, paediatrics and community medicine.
+The project follows the scientific methodology of applied research to knowledge transfer in cascasde developed and implemented by The Transnational Observatory of Applied Research to New Strategies for the Prevention of Female Genital Mutilation/Cutting under the Wassu-UAB Foundation, with two research centres: one in The Gambia, through the NGO Wassu Gambia Kafo, and one in Spain, through the Interdisciplinary Research Group for the Prevention and Study of Harmful Traditional Practices at the Department of Social and Cultural Anthropology of the Autonomous University of Barcelona.
 Qualitative and clinical knowledge is generated through applied research and transferred to key social actors (governmental and non-governmental institutions; health, social and educative services; health professionals and students; community and religious leaders, traditional birth attendants and circumcisers).
 The outcome is to empower them to be the ones who transfer this knowledge to their communities, promoting preventive actions for the abandonment of the practice.

 It is also designed to set the stage for the active participation of medical doctors, graduate nurses and graduate Public Health officers for the promotion of the prevention, care and abandonment of FGM/C, as well as for the management of its consequences.
 It is important that these gaps in professional training and education are addressed adequately in the societies where FGM/C is performed.
 The training gives health professionals the skills needed to identify and manage the complications.
-Advanced training prepares midwives and those involved in caring for women during pregnancy, labour, delivery and the postpartum period.
-Training also enables medical professionals to open up type III FGM/C. Integrating FGM/C into mainstream training of health professionals in Kenya will increase the pressure for the elimination of the practice.
-Training of practitioners in interpersonal communication skills, including counselling, is crucial to their role in its prevention.
-Health education of communities, civil society organisations, organized community groups, families and individuals on FGM/C issues in a participatory manner, is equally important.
-The aim is empowering through information and education.
 If health professionals do not recognize FGM/C as a major public health issue, there is little hope of convincing communities to abandon the practice.

-In 2012, Memorandums of Understanding have been signed with Universities in Kenya and Tanzania, in order to replicate this methodology, promoting South-South cooperation.
-This Manual is one of the first outcomes of this collaboration.
+In 2012, Memorandums of Understanding have been signed with Universities in Kenya and Tanzania, in order to replicate this methodology.
+This Manual is one of the first outcomes of this collaboration and a clear leading responsibility for development taken by the universities of Dodoma (UDOM), Muhimbili University of Health and Allied Sciences (MUHAS) and Kilimanjaro Christian Medical University College (KCMUCo) in Tanzania.
+This collaboration promotes South-South cooperation.

-In this common endeavor for the abandonment of FGM/C, the role of health professionals is crucial as they win respect and confidence from the population, becoming effective agents of change.
+In this common endeavour for the abandonment of FGM/C, the role of health professionals is crucial as they win respect and confidence from the population, becoming effective agents of change.
 This Manual wants to be a contribution to this attempt.
 It wants to add efforts to this strategy based on research, awareness, prevention and empowerment in order to be women and their communities the ones who take alternative proposals to avoid FGM/C. It seeks to safeguard the fundamental right of women to physical and mental integrity, reconciling this perspective with respect to tradition, the right to privacy and the free movement of persons.

-Prof. Adriana Kaplan Marcusán

-Chair of Knowledge Transfer

-Director Wassu-UAB Foundation

-Autonomous University of Barcelona (UAB)
+Prof. Adriana Kaplan Marcusán Chair of Knowledge Transfer Director Wassu-UAB Foundation Autonomous University of Barcelona (UAB) 13